dwdas9/MINIO-HIVE-LAKEHOUSE/PART-C/README.md

 **← [Back to Main Repository](../README.md)**

+Welcome to the project section!
+This is where you'll apply everything you've learned.

-This section contains **hands-on data engineering projects** that use the infrastructure from PART-A and PART-B. Each project demonstrates real-world data engineering patterns, from ingestion to transformation to analytics.
+PART-C contains **hands-on data engineering projects** that use the infrastructure from PART-A and PART-B. These aren't toy examples - they're real projects using production patterns, live APIs, and industry-standard tools.
+Each project shows real-world data engineering patterns, from ingestion to transformation to analytics.

 ## Prerequisites

-Before working on any project here, ensure:
+Before diving into projects, let's make sure you have the foundation ready:

 - ✅ **PART-A is running** - Core lakehouse infrastructure (MinIO, Hive, Spark)
 - ✅ **PART-B is running** - Streaming infrastructure (Kafka, producers)

-See the [main README](../README.md) for setup instructions.
+**Haven't set these up yet?** No worries!
+Head over to the [main README](../README.md) for step-by-step setup instructions.
+It takes about 5-10 minutes.

+**Already running?** Great!
+Let's explore the projects.

 ---